-- While you are not making mortgage payments, you are still racking up interest on your remaining mortgage balance.
+- While you are not making mortgage payments, you’re still racking up interest on your remaining mortgage balance.

 - When the payment holiday comes to an end, your outstanding mortgage balance and mortgage payments will be higher than they were before the holiday.

-- Even where your lender agrees this temporary solution, your credit file will be affected – this in turn could affect your ability to get credit in the future.
+- Even if your lender agrees to this temporary solution, your credit file will be affected.
+This in turn could affect your ability to get credit in the future.

 If you’re in arrears or struggling to pay your mortgage

-If you’re not in arrears but are finding it hard to meet your repayments it could be worth your while shopping around for a cheaper mortgage deal.
-Our guide Remortgaging to cut coststells you how to do this and what to look out for before you do.
+If you’re not in arrears but are finding it hard to meet your repayments it could be a good idea to shop around for a cheaper mortgage deal.

-If you’re still worried, you can get free debt advice from organisations like Citizens Advice or StepChange Debt Charity.
+If you’re still worried, you can get free debt advice from organisations like Citizens Advice or StepChange.

-Remember, taking a mortgage holiday is only suitable as a temporary measure – and where you have sufficient savings or equity (capital) in your property to prevent you falling into unmanageable levels of debt.
+Remember, taking a mortgage holiday is only suitable as a temporary measure – and only when you have enough equity (capital) in your property to prevent you falling into unmanageable levels of debt.

 How to apply for a mortgage holiday

-Check with your lender and have a look at your mortgage terms and conditions to see if you are eligible for a mortgage holiday and if they are allowed under your mortgage agreement.
+Check with your lender and have a look at your mortgage terms and conditions to see if you’re able to take a mortgage holiday and if they are allowed under your mortgage agreement.

 The criteria will vary from lender to lender.

 - The length of your payment holiday depends on the lender.
-Some will allow you take up to 12 consecutive months off from paying the mortgage, while others will permit only up to six months over the life time of the mortgage.
+Some will allow you take up to 12 consecutive months off from paying the mortgage, while others will allow only up to six months over the lifetime of the mortgage.

-- Typically, you will often have needed to have made payments on time for a minimum period before you are eligible to take a mortgage holiday.
+- Typically, you will often have needed to have made payments on time for a minimum period before you’re eligible to take a mortgage holiday.